luuquangvu/hass_local_openai_llm/README.md

 2. Click `Add Integration`.
 3. Search for `Local OpenAI LLM`.
 4. Follow the setup wizard to configure your desired services.

+### Configuration Notes

+- The Server URL must be a fully qualified URL pointing to an OpenAI-compatible API.
+  - This typically ends with `/v1` but may differ depending on your server configuration.
+- If you have the `Extended OpenAI Conversation` integration installed, this has a dependency of an older version of the OpenAI client library.
+  - It is strongly recommended this be uninstalled to ensure that HACS installs the correct OpenAI client library.
+- Assist requires a fairly lengthy context for tooling and entity definitions.
+  - It is strongly recommended to use _at least_ 8k context size and to limit history length to avoid context overflow issues.
+  - This is not configurable through OpenAI-compatible APIs, and needs to be configured with the inference server directly.

 ## Additional